Foundation becomes campaign issue

 The charitable foundation has been scrutinized throughout Hillary Clinton's presidential bid, but the organization has faced greater scrutiny since emails were newly uncovered showing a top Clinton Foundation donor seeking access to a top diplomat when Clinton was secretary of state.

 New emails obtained by conservative watchdog group Judicial Watch and released Monday show then-Clinton Foundation executive Doug Band asking top Hillary Clinton aide Huma Abedin to arrange a meeting with the then-secretary of state for the Crown Prince of Bahrain, Sheikh Salman bin Hamad al-Khalifa.
-The crown prince made a commitment to the Clinton Global Initiative that it would fund its own charity in the amount of $32 million for the crown prince's scholarship program.
+The crown prince made a commitment to the Clinton Global Initiative that he would fund his own charity in the amount of $32 million for the crown prince's scholarship program.
 The funds and program were not controlled by the Clinton Global Initiative.

 Judicial Watch President Tom Fitton said Monday that the new exchange, and others, showed donors buying access to the secretary of state through the foundation.
 But none of the exchanges appeared to show a direct quid pro quo.

-Note: Correction: Crown Prince Salman bin Hamad al-Khalifa made a commitment to the Clinton Global Initiative that he would fund his own charity in the amount of $32 million for the crown prince's scholarship program.
-The funds and program were not controlled by the Clinton Global Initiative.
-A previous version contained incorrect information.